 - Meets the agency’s ongoing capital facility and equipment needs

 How Endowed Gifts Work

 Endowment is often called “the gift that keeps on giving” and when added to the annual support we receive from generous donors, ensures the quality and availability of hospice care and services.
 Endowment gifts are invested to preserve the value of the donor’s contribution and to generate annual income needed to serve our community.
-Investment policies guiding the selection and performance of investment managers, and all decisions regarding expenditure of income are overseen by the Foundation Board of Trustees.
+Investment policies guiding the selection and performance of investment managers, and all decisions regarding expenditure of income are overseen by the Board of Directors.

 Leaving a Legacy